 Advice for appraisers

 - Recognise that not all goals can be met.
-As a rule of thumb, at least two-thirds of agreed personal development plan (PDP) goals should be successfully achieved.
+As a rule of thumb, at least two thirds of agreed PDP goals should be successfully achieved.

 - Low achievement of goals may relate to poor quality of PDP writing.